napari/napari/docs/source/events/perfmon.rst

 .. image:: https://user-images.githubusercontent.com/4163446/94200256-1fc17180-fe88-11ea-9935-bef4f818407d.png

-So we've found an event that's slow.
-But what about `MouseButtonPress` or `MouseMove` is running slow?
+So we can see that some events are running slow.
+The next questions is why are `MouseButtonPress` or `MouseMove` is running slow?
+To answer this question we can add more timers.
+In this case we know the answer, but often you will have to guess or experiment.
+You might add some timers and then find out they actually runs fast, so you can remove them.

 Add Paint Method
 ~~~~~~~~~~~~~~~~

-Add :meth:`Labels.paint<napari.layer.labels.Label.paint>` to the trace.
+To add the :meth:`Labels.paint<napari.layer.labels.Label.paint>` method to
-Create a new list of callables called `labels` which will trace the paint
+the trace, create a new list of callables named `labels` and put the
-method:
+:meth:`Labels.paint<napari.layer.labels.Label.paint>` method into
+that list.

 .. code-block:: json